el-shredders/Todolist-FEM/README.md

 i still need to:
 - tweak the design for mobile version (very minor tweaks)
-- implement the theme dark theme design (a bit less minor)
 - Clear Completed utility in JS to be done
+- implement a drag and drop feature (not sure i will)